naver/rye/doc/quick_start_docker.md

     1             2              COMPLETE     736
 ```

-You can see that some data's nodeid is changed by select query.
+You can see that some data's nodeid is changed by SELECT query.
 You don't need to change your connection url after node is addes.

 ```